SalomePlatform/hexablock/doc/gui_make_elmts.rst

 **Arguments:**

-- elements
+- elements,
-- vector direction
+- vector direction,
-- vertex
+- vertex,
-- angle
+- angle.

 The dialogue box to make elements by rotation is: